-If your new property doesn’t have fibre, you’ll need to get your landlord’s permission in writing to get it installed.
+If your new property doesn’t have fibre, you’ll need to get your landlord’s permission to get it installed.
 This is because the process involves some minor build work by our technicians who’ll need to run fibre network cables from the street to the home, either aerially or via underground ducts.

 Step 3 - Setting yourself up with a broadband plan